mtempleheald/mtempleheald.github.io/_posts/2018-12-03-investigating-.net-core.md

 * cross platform, I'm just not very comfortable with Windows as a server environment
 * it just seemed relatively "cool"

-However none of these points are particularly valid anymore and around here at least there seems to be more work in .Net than in Go.
+However none of these points are particularly valid anymore and around here at least there seems to be more work in .Net Core than in Go.
 I think .NET Core has a bright future ahead of it.